chenjinya/php-amqplib-achieve/README.md

 1. `--topic` Class file name.
 If used in SUBSCRIBE model ,it's exchange's topic.
-2. `--queue` Queue name. only be used in QUEUE model
+2. `--queue` Queue name. only used in QUEUE model
-3. `--router` Router key. only be used in SUBSCRIBE model
+3. `--router` Router key. only used in SUBSCRIBE model
-4. `--message` Message.
+4. `--message` Message body.
 5. `--subscribe` use SUBSCRIBE model.

 TODO